Case study: Action for failure to act regarding a permanent residence permit

 What can we learn from this case?

-The present case clearly illustrates that delays and procedural deficiencies on the part of the administration can significantly jeopardize a person's residency status, even when the substantive eligibility requirements are met.
+The present case clearly illustrates that delays and procedural deficiencies on the part of the administration can significantly jeopardize a person's residency status, even if the substantive eligibility requirements are met.
 It is therefore crucial that applicants diligently fulfill their duty to cooperate and, in particular, maintain reliable documentation of their applications.
-In the event of a missing official file entry, complete proof of the application is essential to avoid procedural disadvantages—particularly in the context of a failure to act action.
+In the event of a missing official file entry, complete proof of the application is essential to avoid procedural disadvantages—particularly in the context of a failure to act action .

-If the receipt of the applications had not been documented in this case, the defendant (LEA) could have successfully argued that no application had been filed, which would have presented significant evidentiary challenges and resulted in a dismissal by the court.
-However, due to the carefully prepared evidence, the court was able to prove beyond doubt that the application had been received and filed, which led to the successful enforcement of the applicant's rights.
+If the receipt of the applications had not been documented in this case, the defendant (LEA) could have successfully argued that no application had been filed, which would have presented significant evidentiary difficulties and resulted in a dismissal by the court.
+However, due to the carefully prepared evidentiary documentation, the court was able to prove beyond doubt that the application had been received and filed, which led to the successful enforcement of the applicant's rights.